jerschro/how_to_dft/docs/lessons/assignment_1.md

 ## Task 6 - Create directory structure for DNA molecules

-* Listed below are what DNA molecule you have been assigned.
-    * Aden - Adenine
-    * Reed - Cytosine
-    * Ryan - Caffeine/Uracil
-    * Scout - Guanine
 * Create the file structure described below:
+    * (You can name the DNA_molecule folder what DNA molecule you have been assigned.)

 ```